SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Soc/microsoc.rst

   It handle the Tilelink parameters negotiation / propagation, aswell as exporting the leds and buttons directly to the MicroSoc io.
 - Node : This is an instance of the tilelink bus in our SoC.
 It is used for parameter negotiation/propagation as well as to get the hardware bus instance.

-You can then add that peripheral in the toplevel by :
+You can then add that peripheral in the toplevel around the other peripherals by :

 .. code:: scala

       val demo = new PeripheralDemoFiber(new PeripheralDemoParam(12,16))
-      demo.node at 0x10002000 of bus32
+      demo.node at 0x10003000 of bus32
-      plic.mapUpInterrupt(2, demo.interrupt)
+      plic.mapUpInterrupt(3, demo.interrupt)

 This peripheral is already integrated into MicroSoC as a demo but disabled by default.
 To enable it, will need to provide a specific command line parameter.
 For instance :